-A strong political sentiment these days seems to be more about protecting one’s own national territory and interests rather than those of the Global community.
+A strong political sentiment these days seems to be more about protectionist behaviour and protecting one’s own national territory and interests rather than those of the Global community.

 Yet we have for a long time been a global economy with unprecedented levels of international trade and commerce.
 Virtually every company and country relies on goods and/or services from countries all around the world.

 So how do we manage the Supply Chain in the face of this political myopia?

 I was interviewing for a job in a company which was expanding globally.
 I visited their stores to get a look at all of the new products they were selling, which they had purchased from around the world.
 Just by looking at the product labels I could quickly discern that they were buying goods from over a dozen countries around the world.